 CAMPUS SAFETY OFFICER

-Campus Safety Officer Anderson is currently a Full- time Officer with the Merrimack College Police Department.
+Campus Safety Officer Anderson is currently a Full- time Officer with the Merrimack College Department of Police Services.
 She began her career with Merrimack College in 1988 and graduated from the Special State Police Academy in 1990.
 In September of 2005 Kelly changed her status from Full-time Police Officer to Full- time Campus Safety Officer in charge of Traffic and Parking.
 Kelly is licensed by the Commonwealth of Massachusetts to carry firearms.

 Dispatcher Jay Leccese